Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Effective global generation and very ampleness

 \begin{Lemma} The line bundle $2K_{\Xb|D_i}$ is base-point free and $3K_{\Xb|D_i}$ is very ample for every $i.$ \end{Lemma} \begin{proof} The adjunction formula gives that $ K_{\Xb|D_i}\cong -D_{i|D_i}.$ As the conormal bundle is ample and $D_i$ is an abelian variety, $-2 D_{i|D_i}$ is base-point free and $-3 D_{i|D_i}$ is very ample (see \cite{ohbuchi1987some}).

-\end{proof} In the next two lemmas, we see how we can lift the sections from the restricted bundle to $\Xb.$ The base locus of a line bundle $L$ on $\Xb$ will be denoted by $\operatorname{Bs}(L).$ \begin{Lemma} Suppose that the uniform depth of cusps is larger than $4\pi,$ Then, the following hold: \begin{enumerate} \item $\operatorname{Bs}\bi (2K_{\Xb} \bi )\cap D= \varnothing$ \item For any two points on different components of $D,$ there exists a global section of $2K_{\Xb}$ which separate them. \end{enumerate} \end{Lemma} \begin{proof} Let $L$ be $2K_{\Xb}.$ \begin{enumerate} \item By Lemma \ref{ResBun}, $L_{|D}$ is base-point free and therefore it is enough to show that we can lift the global section from $D$ to $\Xb$, that is, $H^0(\Xb, L) \longrightarrow H^0(D, L_{|D})$ is surjective.
+\end{proof} In the next two lemmas, we see how we can lift the sections from the restricted bundle to $\Xb.$ The base locus of a line bundle $L$ on $\Xb$ will be denoted by $\operatorname{Bs}(L).$ \begin{Lemma} Suppose that the uniform depth of cusps is larger than $4\pi,$ Then, the following hold: \begin{enumerate} \item $\operatorname{Bs}\bi (2K_{\Xb} \bi )\cap D= \varnothing$ \item For any two points on different components of $D,$ there exists a global section of $2K_{\Xb}$ which separates them. \end{enumerate} \end{Lemma} \begin{proof} Let $L$ be $2K_{\Xb}.$ \begin{enumerate} \item By Lemma \ref{ResBun}, $L_{|D}$ is base-point free and therefore it is enough to show that we can lift the global sections from $D$ to $\Xb$, that is, $H^0(\Xb, L) \longrightarrow H^0(D, L_{|D})$ is surjective.
 Consider the following exact sequence on $\Xb:$

 Writing the long exact sequence we can see that it is sufficient to show $H^1(\Xb, L-D)=0.$ As $L-D= K_{\Xb} +(K_{\Xb}-D),$ if the uniform depth is sufficiently large, then by Theorem \ref{Tsi} $K_{\Xb}-D$ is ample.
-Therefore, the vanishing of $H^1(\Xb, L-D)$ follows from Kodaira's vanishing theorem. \item Suppose that we want to separate $x\in D_i$ and $y\in D_j$ with $i\neq j.$ It is sufficient to find a global section of $L-D_i$ which does not vanish at $y.$ To this end, we can repeat the argument of the first part, but instead of using Theorem \ref{Tsi}, we should use \cite[Proposition 3.6]{bakker2018kodaira}. \end{enumerate} \end{proof}
+Therefore, the vanishing of $H^1(\Xb, L-D)$ follows from Kodaira's vanishing theorem.

+\item Suppose that we want to separate $x\in D_i$ and $y\in D_j$ with $i\neq j.$ It is sufficient to find a global section of $L_i:=L-D_i$ which does not vanish at $y.$ We can argue similar to the first part.
+Concretely, since $D_i$ and $D_j$ are disjoint, the line bundle $L_{i|D_j}$ is isomorphic to the line bundle $L_{|D_j},$ which we know is base-point free by Lemma \ref{ResBun}.
+Therefore, it is enough to show that we can lift the global sections on $D_j$ to $\Xb$, that is, $H^0(\Xb, L_i) \longrightarrow H^0(D, L_{i|D_j})$ is surjective.
+Consider the exact sequence